open-edge-platform/geti-sdk/notebooks/README.md

 ### Authentication Setup

-Create a `.env` file in the `notebooks` directory with your Intel® Geti™ server details:
+Create a `.env` file in the `notebooks` directory with your Geti™ server details:

 #### Option 1: Personal Access Token (Recommended)
 ```shell